roberthj/soundrecommender/README.md

 ## If I had more time I would have

 Created a more complex data model
- - Have a separate tables for genre and Artists
+ - Have separate tables for Genre and Artists

-Integration testing
- - Testing read and write to the tb using Java testcontainers or some in memory database

 More complete test coverage
- - I now did one or more examples od unit tests for each class, but added information about what more I would have tested with more time.
+ - I now did one or more examples of tests for each class, but added information about what more I would have tested with more time.

 Exception handling
   - I would put more thought into this

 Logging
+ - Use a logging library instead of System.out.println()